rjscherrer/Predicting-Wildfires/README.md

 # Predicting Wildfires
-The project was created during the course "[Data Science Fundamentals](https://www.unisg.ch/en/studium/zulassungundanmeldung/zulzusatzausbildungen/dsf)" at the [University of St. Gallen](https://www.unisg.ch/en).<br/>
+This project was created during the course "[Data Science Fundamentals](https://www.unisg.ch/en/studium/zulassungundanmeldung/zulzusatzausbildungen/dsf)" at the [University of St. Gallen](https://www.unisg.ch/en).<br/>
 The goal was to predict wildfires in California US based on climate data.<br/>
 The following people contributed to the project:
 - Luca Inauen